Deep-Sea-888/Operation-Agreement/Exhibit C - V2(b).md

 ### 7.1.2 Committee Investing Responsibilities - Shimmer Committee Specific

-The Shimmer committee shall manage 50% of the year’s allocated assets for grant funding through investing activities.
-Such idle assets should be done in a short time frame so such assets, and if any, profits can be used for grant funding by the end of the committee’s term.
-The purpose of these funds is to fund grants during the approved term; thus, investment of any idle assets shall be made in the short term.
+The Shimmer committee can, if they so choose, manage up to 50% of the year’s allocated assets for grant funding through investing activities.
+These investing activities should be completed as short-term investments so that the committee can access the funds in a reasonably short time frame and use them for grant funding at any time the need to fund a proposal requires the currently invested assets by the end of the committee’s annual term.
+The primary purpose of the grant committees budget at any time is to fund grants during the approved term; thus, investment of any idle assets shall be made in the short term.
 The below requirements must be followed when investing idle assets.
 - The program and/or co-lead must ensure any investing activities are allowed legally by the Tangle DAO LLC and the Marshall Islands.
 - Any investing decision must be completed through a majority vote of the committee with the program leads approval.
 A vote is only valid when four members vote, and there is a minimum of three votes in favor of the investment proposal.
 - The program lead can only reject a favorable majority committee vote if the investing activity is not legal or potentially may cause the Tangle DAO LLC to lose its non-profit status.
 - The Tangle DAO LLC legal representative must review any approved committee investing activity before being actioned.
-- Any approved investing activity must be shown publicly to the community and expressed in the weekly governance vote before implementation.
+- Any approved investing activity must be shown publicly to the community and expressed in the weekly governance meeting before implementation.
-- The program lead will assign an investing manager for each investing activity.
-The lead can act as the manager.
-Such a manager will simply keep up-to-date and provide summaries to the committee.
+- An investing manager will be similar to a grant manager which is a designated committee member with the below responsibilities.
+    - Stay up-to-date with the investment and activities.
+    - Relay updates to the committee during weekly treasury meetings.
+    - If there is a communication which a project team or representative, the designated manager will be the point of contact.
+    - The investment manager holds no financial qualification but strictly reports summaries and acts as a liason between the committee and the parties involved with the investment.
 - Each investing activity will be reviewed bi-weekly during the treasury working meetings.
 - Each investment must be implemented in a way that supports the growth of the ecosystem and affects the community in a positive way.
-- At the time of liquidation or closure of such investments, the committee shall make actions that do not negatively affect community members and the project.
+- At the time of liquidation or closure of such investments, the committee shall make such actions that do not negatively affect the community treasuries, and secondly, do not afect the project associated with the investment.
 - Any profits generated from investment activities shall be used to support the mission of the Tangle Community Treasury, which is to support the Shimmer network while empowering the ecosystems through grant funding.
 - All investing activities shall be actively and transparently shown on the website and summarized with quarterly reports by the program and/or co-lead.
 - Investing activities shall only be conducted with Shimmer-specific projects or applications.
 - Investing activities should focus on DEFI applications and, if possible, support liquidity pools.
 Investments shall attempt to maintain a low-risk profile; however, they may be allowed to invest with a medium-risk profile.

-## 8.0 Complaint process:
+## 8.0 Complaint Process For Grant Submission:

-Should a project feel it has been treated unjustly by a decision of the grant committee, it should first contact the Programm Lead and try to resolve the issue.
+Should a project feel it has been treated unjustly by a decision of the grant committee on their grant submission, it should first contact the Programm Lead and try to resolve the issue.
 Suppose the project representative needs to reach a successful resolution.
 In that case, they can open a complaint thread in the Governance forum at www.govern.iota.org and explain the reasons for the complaint while being professional and respectful to the community.
 If a Grant Reviewer is also a Governance Forum Moderator, this moderator is excluded from any moderation activities in this specific forum conversation.

 ## 9.0 The Budget (IOTA and Shimmer Communities)

 ### 9.1 Budget for 12 months of operation

-- The budget for the IOTA elected committee spending from the time this revision is approved and until the end of the 2024/2025 election term shall be 10.000.000 MIOTA to spend on grants and cover all operational costs.
+- The budget for the IOTA elected committee spending from the time this revision is approved and until the end of the 2024/2025 terming endind on 31 March, 2025 shall be 10.000.000 MIOTA to spend on grants and cover all operational costs.
-- The Budget for the Shimmer elected committee spending during 12 months is 15% of the SMR community Treasury tokens currently held in this address.
+- The Budget for the Shimmer elected committee spending during 12 months of their elected term ending on 31 Mar, 2024 is 15% of the SMR community Treasury tokens currently held in this address.
 Fifteen percent of this 181.362.051 SMR will be 27.204.307 SMR available for the committee to spend on grants and cover all operational costs.
-- The Budget for the IOTA or Shimmer committee spending during the 12 months of operation shall be decided annually by the individual communities through a governance vote.
+- The new Budget for the IOTA or Shimmer committee spending during the 12 months of operation shall be decided annually by the individual communities through a governance vote.
 All disbursements from the community treasuries to the Tangle DAO LLC through individual Governance votes will be listed in a public address and on a financial audit log on the www.TangleTreasury.org website.
 - The committee will manage the assets provided from the IOTA or Shimmer Community Treasury to the Tangle DAO LLC by a purpose-bound allocation from the community using a MultiSig Wallet with a 3 of 5 signature approval process.
 Each committee will operate its multi-sig wallets on their respective native chains (e.g., the IOTA EVM or Shimmer EVM)
 - The committee will pay monthly salaries in USDT or USDC when available.
 It shall follow the [liquidation process](https://github.com/Tangle-Community-Treasury-DAO/Tangle-DAO-LLC-Documentation/blob/main/Liquidation%20Process%20-%20V1.md).
 It shall be allowed for the committee to issue other assets as payments for wages if committee members so request it.
 Such assets shall only be assets the committees are responsible for managing and shall be liquidated following the process.
 The committee will always record such value transactions publicly on the Tangle Community treasury website.
 - The committee shall liquidate the IOTA and Shimmer treasury assets into USDT or USDC for grant payouts.
 The Program Lead will manage the Treasury’s finance forecasting quarterly and bi-annual grant payouts to avoid risks of market volatility so that negative price impacts do not affect grant receivers and the Treasury’s operational costs.
 During necessary times the program lead can decide to make grant payouts in $SMR or $Miota during exceptional circumstances when $USDT or $USDC can not be accessed.
-All grant payouts are always paid out with the treasury assets to which the grants were submitted.
+All grant payouts are always paid out with the treasury respective networks assets to which the grants were submitted.
-- The committee shall liquidate the treasury assets to pay for non-salary operational costs such as, but not limited to, the Marshall Islands registration fees, legal fees, KYC fees, and other operating expenses.
+- The committee shall liquidate treasury assets to pay for non-salary operational costs such as, but not limited to, the Marshall Islands registration fees, legal fees, KYC fees, and other operating expenses.
 Such costs specific to the Tangle DAO LLC shall be shared evenly between the IOTA Community assets and the Shimmer community assets.
 At the end of the committee’s term, the program lead will conduct a financial forecast for the coming year, including an extra $50,000 USDT/USDC for the IOTA and Shimmer committee unknown non-salary operating costs.
-- The Program or co-lead will promptly create public quarterly transparent reports for each community and issue them publicly within 45 days, preferably two weeks.
+- The Program or co-lead will promptly create quarterly transparent reports for each community and issue them publicly within 45 days, preferably two weeks.
 - Any excess assets left in either of the committee’s MultiSig Wallets at the end of the committee’s term shall be determined by and included in the annual governance election vote per community.
 The program lead shall be tasked to gather a summary of any tax or legal implication on such assets and present them to the community within the annual governance vote.
 If the IOTA and/or Shimmer community decides not to continue the program, those community’s assets will be sent back to their respective Community Treasury controlled wallet.

 ## 10.0 The legal entity